GeorgeEliotArchive/chronology/README.md

 Use the following commands to run the two visualizations locally.

+`npm run getData`: Generate csv files from the Omeka collection.
+Must be run before the calendar or tree.

 `npm run calendar`: run the calendar visualization on `localhost:8000`

 `npm run tree`: run the chronology tree on `localhost:8001`